-1.7 After evaluating all the new service requests and capacity relinquishment requests received in the Open Season, Kern River will tender a TSA to Shipper reflecting the service provisions set forth on Exhibit A hereto, except mutually agreeable receipt and delivery point capacities may be different from those set forth on Exhibit A hereto.
+1.8 After evaluating all the new service requests and capacity relinquishment requests received in the Open Season, Kern River will tender a TSA to Shipper reflecting the service provisions set forth on Exhibit A hereto, except mutually agreeable receipt and delivery point capacities may be different from those set forth on Exhibit A hereto.
 Such TSA will be tendered no later than 30 days prior to the date Kern River files its application for a FERC certificate.
 Shipper agrees to execute and return the TSA, within 15 days of being tendered by Kern River for execution.

-1.8 The following termination provisions shall also be included in the TSA:
+1.9 The following provisions shall also be included in the TSA:

 (a) If Kern River has not received and accepted a final certificate order from FERC by December 31, 2002, authorizing construction of expansion facilities required to provide service under the TSA, Kern River has the option to terminate the TSA upon 10 days written notice to Shipper.